Infinitesimal freeness for orthogonally invariant random matrices: Introduction and Statement of Results

 The main achievement of this paper is to weaken the assumption of unitary invariance to invariance under the smaller group of orthogonal matrices.
 As has been known since the work of Goulden and Jackson \cite{gj}, this means we now have to consider both non-orientable and orientable surfaces in our analyses.
 On the matrix side this means working with the transposes of the matrices in our ensemble.
 The resulting infinitesimal freeness we call \textit{real infinitesimal freeness}.

 The need for this investigation was shown in \cite{m}, where it was shown that independent GOE random matrices were not asymptotically infinitesimally free in the sense of \cite{fn}, but that there was a universal rule for computing joint distributions.
 This was extended in \cite{mvb} to the infinitesimal law of real Wishart random matrices.
+In \cite{cgth}, Chen, Garza-Vargas, Tropp, and van Handel demonstrated the existence of limit distributions; however the method of calculating them was left open.
+This paper provides a method for finding the $1/N$ distribution in the orthogonal case.

 In this paper we show that given ensembles $\{ \cA_{1, \sN}, \dots, \cA_{s, \sN} \}_N$, all of which, or all but one of which, are orthogonally invariant with entries from different ensembles independent and with appropriate limit distributions, then the joint infinitesimal distribution converges to a joint distribution which satisfies our new rule of real infinitesimal freeness.